GBuch1/vector-space-scoring/README.md

 the words in a given document in order to not skew ranking by only using the root word, and term frequency which returns how many times a given term occurs within a document.
-For the Corpus Class I implemented methods that compute a unique corpus as an indexed dictionary, checking if a term occurs in a list of words withing a doc, computing the document frequencies of every term in a document, computing a tf-idf vector for a document, and computing the tf-idf matrix for an entire corpus
+For the Corpus Class I implemented methods that compute a unique corpus as an indexed dictionary, checking if a term occurs in a list of words withing a doc, computing the document frequencies of every term in a document, computing a tf-idf vector for a document, and computing the tf-idf matrix for an entire corpus.
+In regards to testing, I created three separate test files, one for each class.
+In each file I defined a setup method to create all of the variables that I would be using for my tests (Ex. self.vec1 = Vector([3, 2)).
+I then went through each method that I wrote code in within each class and wrote tests that ensured total coverage was achieved.
+The most common test I used was self.AssertEqual in order to test my method output against an expected output.

 ## Key Takeaways